cherylacook/oxford-iiit-pets-cnn-vit/README.md

 # Oxford-IIIT Pets Image Classification

 ## Objective
-Classify images from the Oxford-IIIT Pets dataset re-labelled into four broad categories (long-haired cats, short-haired cats, long-haired dogs, short-haired dogs) using both convolutional neural networks (CNN) and vision transformers (ViT).
+Classify images from the Oxford-IIIT Pets dataset re-labelled into four broad categories (long-haired cats, short-haired cats, long-haired dogs, short-haired dogs) using both convolutional neural networks (CNN) and vision transformers (ViT) built from scratch in PyTorch.
 Examine how architectures with different inductive biases perform when trained on a relatively small image dataset.

 ## Dataset
 This project requires the Oxford-IIIT Pets dataset.
 Due to the file size and structure, it is provided externally as a ZIP file.